danbradham/scrimenv/README.rst

 Scrim
 =====
-I believe the best way to build a solid library is by using it.
-With that in mind, Scrimenv is being developed alongside Scrim to help me design, develop, and play with Scrim.
+Scrimenv is being developed alongside Scrim to help me design, develop, and play with Scrim.
 Until Scrim supports other scripting languages, Scrimenv only supports powershell.exe and cmd.exe.

 For more information on Scrim visit the `github repo <https://github.com/danbradham/scrim>`_.